Andre601/AdvancedServerList/README.md

   <img src="https://raw.githubusercontent.com/intergrav/devins-badges/v2/assets/cozy/available/modrinth_vector.svg" height="64" align="right" alt="download-on-modrinth" />
 </a>

-AdvancedServerList is a plugin made for SpigotMC, PaperMC, BungeeCord/Waterfall and Velocity.
-It allows you to create server list profiles to display based on priority and conditions.
+AdvancedServerList is a plugin that allowys you to customize your server's MOTD, favicon, Player count text and player count hover displayed in a player's multiplayer server list based on conditions and priorities.

 ## Supported Platforms